 The list goes on and on.
 And that’s the situation I found with my new client.
 The show is excellent in most areas:

-Listening to the show, it’s hard to find problems without nitpicking.
+It’s hard to find problems without nitpicking.
 Could we polish it even more?
-Sure, there’s always a way to improve through fine-tuning.
+Sure, there’s always a way to fine-tune.
 But we’d just be shining something that’s already pretty bright.
-And this show is really doing nothing wrong.
-But the show has little impact compared to other shows in the market.
+This show is doing nothing wrong but it has little impact.

-It sounds odd coming from a consultant or talent coach, but we need to make this show more comfortable.
-More “lived in”.
+It sounds odd coming from a consultant or talent coach, but we need to make this show more “lived in”.
 Maybe we should “spill something on it”.
-Let that stain give it some character.
-Allow their flawed personality quirks to shine through.
+Let that stain give it some character by allowing flawed character quirks to shine through.

-Combined with dedication and excellence, this show is going to be wildly successful.
-It can’t miss, as long as we allow the personalities to embrace their quirks.
+This show is going to be wildly successful as long as the personalities are willing to be vulnerable and embrace their quirks.

-It’s not logical at all, is it?
-It seems that being better will be more successful.
+It’s not logical, is it?
+It seems that being better would produce success.
 And if we’re not successful, we need to be better.
-But building a fan base is emotional, not logical.
+But listener preferences are emotional, not logical.